• About

 orizaba veracruz view from cerro del borrego

-Internet in Orizaba veracruz?
+Internet in Orizaba Veracruz?

 Most hotels in Orizaba offer WiFi, but don’t expect to find free WiFi on the streets or in the public spaces.
 I recommend getting a SIM card with internet data to make sure you stay connected while in Orizaba Veracruz.
 Either buy an eSIM on Airalo and save the trouble of changing your physical cards, or get a SIM card at the airport upon arrival.